I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Maybe I’d keep it for a week, what’s the harm in that?

 I glanced at my watch, it was only 1:00 PM.
-I considered calling the lawyer to check on the status of Lisa’s release even though she’d just touched base a few hours ago.
+I considered calling the lawyer to check on the status of Lisa’s release even though she’d just touched base a few hours ago and I’d left her a voice message already.

 “Your backpack.”
 Gabby flicked my bag.
 “What are you doing with that?
 Where will you put it?”